 What is PPC?

-PPC, which stands for Pay-Per-Click, is a model of internet marketing that most platforms use when allowing people to advertise on their properties.
-It’s commonly associated with search engines (think Google Ads and Microsoft Bing), but it’s also used with social media giants Facebook, Twitter, Instagram and many other entities.
+PPC stands for pay-per-click, and is a model of internet marketing that most platforms use when allowing people to advertise on their properties.
+It’s commonly associated with search engines — such as Google Ads and Microsoft Bing — but it’s also used with social media giants, like Facebook, Twitter, Instagram, and many other entities.

-Search engine advertising is one of the more popular forms of PPC, which allows advertisers to pay a fee each time one of their text ads are clicked.
-The amount that’s paid depends on many variables — mainly bid price and quality scores — which we’ll review later on.
+Search engine advertising is one of the more popular forms of PPC, which allows advertisers to pay a fee each time one of their text ads is clicked.
+The amount that’s paid depends on many variables — mainly bid price and quality scores.

 Where do text ads show up?